Ukraine ceasefire boost for Coca Cola bottler helps FTSE

 By Atul Prakash

-LONDON, Feb 12 Britain's top share index rose on Thursday, with bottler Coca Cola HBC leading the market higher after news of a general ceasefire from Sunday in Ukraine's east.
+LONDON, Feb 12 Britain's top share index rose on Thursday, with bottler Coca Cola HBC leading the market higher after news of a general ceasefire from Sunday in Ukraine's east, where Kiev is fighting pro-Russian separatists.

-The world's second-largest bottler of Coca-Cola drinks, which counts Russia as its biggest market, surged 7 percent after Ukrainian President Petro Poroshenko announced the ceasefire agreement following peace talks in Minsk with his Russian, French and German counterparts.
+The world's second-largest bottler of Coca-Cola drinks, which counts Russia as its biggest market, surged more than 7 percent after Ukrainian President Petro Poroshenko announced the ceasefire agreement following marathon peace talks in Minsk with his Russian, French and German counterparts.

 "Traders were not holding out much hope for the talks in Minsk, but the market was pleasantly surprised by the announcement.
 At least one set of talks that are taking place in Europe has ended well, and dealers are still seeking an outcome for the Greek debt discussion," IG market analyst David Madden said.